 - 1. Preregistration (may be optional; currently by sending email to the TC) - 2.
-Submission of qualification material, including a team description paper and possibly additional material like videos or drawings - 3.
+Submission of qualification material, including a team description paper, a promotional videos and possibly additional material like designs or drawings - 3.
 Final registration (qualified teams only)

 All dates and concrete procedures will be communicated in due time in advance.